yatink/aoc20/README.md

 **Advent of Code 2020**

 My attempt at solving advent of code in Elixir.
-But, sometimes I revert to python.
+But, sometimes I revert back to python, python solutions are in the `py_src` directory

 ## Installation